exercism/ruby/exercises/concept/chess-game/.docs/introduction.md

 ## Endless & Beginless ranges

 A range can be endless and beginless.
-The endless or beginless range has there start or end value being `nil`, but when defining the range so can nil be omitted.
+The endless or beginless range has their start or end value being `nil`, but when defining the range so can nil be omitted.

 Using beginless and endless ranges is useful when you want to, for example, slice a string from the beginning or to the end.